Aleksei-Michnik/nodejs-api-visa/README.md

   ```shell
   ~/nodejs-api-visa$ docker compose up --build -d
   ```
-* Ensure all the containers are running and healthy.
+* Ensure all the containers are running and healthy, using the Docker UI on Desktop or the terminal.
 Example:
   ```shell
   ~/nodejs-api-visa$ docker ps
   CONTAINER ID   IMAGE                              COMMAND                  CREATED       STATUS                 PORTS                               NAMES